 Most expats in Iran come from other Middle Eastern states, and many can be found working as senior management professionals in the abundant state-owned oil and natural gas sectors.
 Expats tend to be located in Iran’s capital, Tehran, which is also the political, cultural, industrial and commercial centre of the country.

-While Persian, know locally as Farsi, is the official language of Iran, English is commonly spoken in business circles.
-Expats should always bear in mind that Iran is a culturally-strict Islamic country.
-Women should dress modestly both as a sign of respect to the local culture and to avoid unwanted attention.
+While Persian, known locally as Farsi, is the official language of Iran, English is commonly spoken in business circles.
+Expats should always bear in mind that Iran is an Islamic country that strictly enforces its religious traditions, and this may lead to some culture shock.
+Women should dress modestly, both as a sign of respect for the local culture and to avoid unwanted attention.

-There are lots of exciting activities available to entertain expats living in Iran.
-Popular activities are hiking and skiing in the Alborz mountains and relaxing by the Persian Sea.
+Expats moving to Iran will have access to exciting activities to keep them entertained during their assignments.
+Popular activities are hiking and skiing in the Alborz Mountains and relaxing by the Persian Sea.
 Expats can also delve into Iran's rich history, culture and architecture.

 Cost of living in Iran

-The cost of living in Iran is rather low, with the biggest expense for expats typically being accommodation.
-Expats with children will also need to factor in the expense of international school fees, and health insurance plans can also be costly depending on the policy chosen.
+The cost of living in Iran is rather low.
+Accommodation will likely be the most significant expense facing expats.
+Those with children will also need to factor in the expense of international school fees, and health insurance plans can also be costly depending on the policy chosen.
 That said, transport, groceries and other everyday expenses tend to be cheap in Iran, therefore bringing down the general cost of living.

-There are a number of international schools in Iran to serve expat populations.
+There are several international schools in Iran to serve expat populations.
 There are also some good private hospitals in Tehran.
-The general standard of healthcare in Iran may not meet the standards that most expats are accustomed to.
-It's paramount that those moving to Iran have a comprehensive health insurance package.
+The general standard of healthcare in Iran may not meet the standards that most expats are accustomed to, however, so it's paramount that those moving to Iran have a comprehensive health insurance package.

 Safety in Iran

-Iran is much safer than most expats assume.
+Iran is, on the whole, safer than most expats assume.
 That said, safety and security are concerns for expats travelling to and living in Iran.
-Due to strained relations between Iran and the West, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.
+Due to strained relations between Iran and several other countries, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.

 The British Foreign Office and the US Department of State warn their citizens against travel to Iran as there have been incidences of foreigners being kidnapped.
 Expats in Iran are advised to maintain a low profile and to stay well away from any mass gatherings or political protests.

 Ultimately, while expats might be enticed to move to Iran for career progression, it's not a decision to be taken lightly.
-Considering the volatility in the region and Iran's international standing, expats living in Iran are likely to feel more restricted than they would in their home countries, so they would have to decide whether the juice is worth the squeeze, so to speak.
+Considering the volatility in the region and Iran's international standing, expats living in Iran are likely to feel more restricted than they would in their home countries.
+Each expat will have their own reasons for moving to Iran, and will to decide whether the juice is worth the squeeze, so to speak.

 Capital city: Tehran